covalent-team/covalent/README.md

     ├── searchbar.js                     # this is the searchbar to create a node, connector, socket...etc.
     └── socket.js                        # this is the socket

+  1. **Node-object**: the most basic object of Covalent is a node, which can be interpreted as a function f(x).
+The node will contain arguments and returns (args can be intepreted as parameters of a function, returns are return of an argument).
+LeftExec and RightExec allow a node to keep track of the order of the Node Stack (e.g f(A) -> f(B)) so when a program execute, it knows to go from f(A) -> f(B).

 ## To Use
 ```bash